jeinselen/VF-BlenderDriverFunctions/README.md

 Installation and usage:
 - Download the .py file
 - Open up Blender preferences
-- Install the add-on
+- Install the addon
-- Enable
+- Enable the addon
 - Add a driver to any channel via keyboard shortcut (usually "D"), context menu (right-click), or directly (typing "#" and then the function)

-## curveAtFrame
+## curveAtTime
 This driver function is intended to mimic Adobe After Effect's "valueAtTime" expression, returning the value of an animated channel from the specified point in time.

 After Effects expression reference: